CONSTITUTION AND RULES OF THE ISLE OF WIGHT CAR CLUB

 The Club will deal with all alleged offences in an equitable manner.
 The burden of proof will be on the Club to prove an offence took place on the balance of probabilities.
 All those accused of committing an offence will have the right to present their case.

 There are two types of offence.
-Those which come under the RAC Motor Sports Association Blue Book and are dealt with in accordance with it and those which are outside of the Blue Book and are dealt with in accordance with this policy.
-The Blue Book generally applies to conduct at events and the latter at all other times.
+Those which come under the Motorsport UK Year Book and are dealt with in accordance with it and those which are outside of the Year Book and are dealt with in accordance with this policy.
+The Year Book generally applies to conduct at events and the latter at all other times.
 However, they are not exclusive.
 Misconduct during an event can lead to further action under this policy.

 Discipline – Motorsport UK

-The Blue Book governs motor sport in the UK.
+The Motorsport UK Year Book governs motor sport in the UK.
 The Isle of Wight Car Club is affiliated to Motorsport UK.
-As a general rule, offences committed at an event will be dealt with in accordance with the Blue Book.
+As a general rule, offences committed at an event will be dealt with in accordance with the Year Book.
 Hence, unsafe driving or aggressive behaviour, for example, can lead to exclusion from an event or suspension (i.e. from future events).
-The full range of penalties is detailed in the Blue Book.
+The full range of penalties is detailed in the Year Book.
 The Clerk of the Course and Stewards deal with disciplinary matters, but can refer serious cases to Motorsport UK.
 In addition, misdemeanours can be referred to the Secretary of The Club’s committee.

 Discipline – The Club